GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/browserAction/index.md

 ![](browser-action.png)

-If you want to create an icon that isn't always visible, use a [page action][1] instead of a browser action.
+If you want to create an icon that isn't always active, use a [page action][1] instead of a browser action.

 ## Manifest